 Introduction

 To integrate into the global economic activities through the international trade not only ensure the economic growth but considered as the fundamental pillar of global economic development.
 It helps to develop the economies of scale of an economy and also creates the specialization gain for the nations.
 It not only helps to utilize the underutilized resources but also accelerate the technological transfer and expanding market access for nation to worldwide.
 In this century the impact and intensity of global trade going to another height.
-The trade not only facilitated the welfare of the develop countries but also increase the welfare of the underdeveloped and developing nations.
+The trade not only facilitated the welfare of the developed countries but also increase the welfare of the underdeveloped and developing nations.
 Though trade increases the welfare of an economy but debate has risen on the secular trade deficit in many developing and underdeveloped countries, especially in current account of the balance of payment.
 The favorable balance of payment is considered as the stable and strong external economy of a nation whereas, unfavorable trade balance reflects the fragility of an economy.
 In this interconnected world the dynamics of the trade balance play a paramount role for the policy makers to determine the major goals and objectives of the macroeconomics.
 Trade deficit indicates the country’s overall import value dominates its export value (Rehman et al., 2021).
 According to the Oxford Dictionary of Economics “a trade deficit is defined as a situation in which the value of a country’s imports is greater than the value of exports”.

 Trade deficit makes challenges the economy in many ways.
 It reduces the country’s export ability and increases prices of commodities which enhance the level of inflation.
 The value of domestic currency declines due to continuous trade deficit.
 It increases the resource drain of the home country to abroad.
 Sometimes it increases poverty of in the economy.
 In macroeconomic theory, trade deficits are closely linked to a nation’s saving-investment gap and external balance.
 Classical open-economy models suggest that a persistent trade deficit can act as a drag on gross domestic product (GDP) growth, as domestic demand “leaks” abroad to purchase imports instead of supporting local production(Tenku, 2025).
 Developing nations, like Bangladesh the rapid industrial development and the population growth increases demand of capital goods, consumer products and intermediate goods which stimulate the level of trade deficit (Kumar, 2020).
 Along to the industrial development there are other factors which may increase the trade deficit of an economy such as, tariff structures, supply chain inefficiency and exchange rate misalignment (Scott Lincicome, 2025).
 Trade deficit also increases the vulnerability of an economy due to external shocks and currency depreciation.